-After all turtles are weighed: help with bleeding by removing turtles from bleeding area, take turtles off rack after bleeding, check with recorder that data are complete, release turtles.
+After all turtles are weighed: help with bleeding by removing turtles from bleeding area, check with recorder that data are complete, release turtles.

-Stay on board research vessel at days end: Make sure scale is taken off for recharging (if needed) and identify person responsible for recharging.
-Help captain and project members with clean-up of vessel as needed.
+Stay on board research vessel at days end: Make sure scale is taken off for recharging and identify person responsible for recharging.
+Help captain and project members with clean up of vessel as needed.